Housing at the University of Georgia: Creswell Community

+Black-Diallo-Miller Hall

+Completed in 2022, Black-Diallo-Miller Hall houses first-year students in double-occupancy rooms.
+It was constructed in the former location of the old Bolton Dining Commons at the intersection of Baxter Street and E Cloverhurst Avenue.

+In December 2021, the building was officially named in honor of Harold A. Black, Mary Blackwell Diallo, and Kerry Rushin Miller, the first African American students to enroll as freshmen and complete their undergraduate degrees.

 Russell Community

 The Russell Community, which includes Russell Hall, is one of three high-rise residential communities located on Baxter Street designated solely to first-year students.
-Russell is a coeducational residential community.
+Russell is coeducational.

 Russell Community consists of a ten-story residence hall housing approximately 975 students and is divided into four communities: Augusta, Halifax, Stewart, and Savannah.
-Prior to the openings of East Campus Village Community, and Building 1516 within Reed Community, it was UGA's newest residence hall despite having opened in the 1960s.
+Prior to the openings of Black-Diallo- Miller Hall, East Campus Village Community, and Building 1516, it was UGA's newest residence hall despite having opened in the 1960s.
 Russell Hall closed for the 2017-2018 academic year to undergo a $44,500,000 renovation and opened 15 months later for the 2018-2019 academic year.
-Renovations included increased privacy in community bathrooms, in-room temperature control and a complete update of mechanical, electrical and plumbing systems.

 Other traditional halls

 Other than the freshman high-rises, UGA residence halls are located in groups known as communities.
 Each community is composed of two to seven residence halls.